devleaks/cockpitdecks-docs/docs/Resources/Observables.md

 The internal variable can be used to declare another Observable that, for instance, changes the theme of the deck interfaces from light to day or vice-versa.

 The Observable is available in the X-Plane package as it requires the aircraft location and the currently simulated date and time.

+## Command Activation

+The newer X-Plane Web API allows for reporting when a command is activated.
+It is possible to capture when some action was executed by the user and, through observable, start another set of commands.

+For exemple, when a warning alarm is triggered (an event that can be captured through dataref value change), when the pilot or co-pilot presses the warning button to acknowledge it, we can capture the press of the button and start new action like performing a situation save.